 Tennis Curriculum

-The tennis program at Frank Black Middle School offers a comprehensive approach to skill development for both singles and doubles players, tailored to different student-athletes' skill levels:
+The tennis program at Frank Black Middle School offers a comprehensive approach to skill development for both singles and doubles players, tailored to different student-athletes' skill levels.

 Program Overview